mohibullah20/xcast/README.md

 * Include screencasts and other non-conference videos.
 * Include a picture of each person?
 * The Floss Weekly had a lot of other "providers" to subscribe through.
 Check those out.
-* The Floss Weekly has both an audio and vidoe feed.
+* The Floss Weekly has both an audio and video feed.
 Some other podcast might have too.
 Shall we include those too?
 * TODO add icons for RSS feed and iTunes subscribe button
 * Add Forkme on GitHub badge